 The mental health needs of children and young people who are viewed as high risk (for example, children who are violent, or exhibit sexually harmful behaviours) often can’t be met within CAMHS services.
 Up to 80% of these children and young people have high rates of diagnosed psychiatric and neurodevelopmental disorders, as well as other complex needs such as ‘looked after’ status, special educational needs, substance misuse, experience of abuse, or family disruption.
 These young people often require the help of specialist services that are better able to manage their needs.

-It is important to find out whether there are any ‘built-in biases’ that might disadvantage the young people who most need access to specialist mental health services.
+It was important to find out whether there were any ‘built-in biases’ that might disadvantage the young people who most needed access to specialist mental health services.
 Making sure that all young people have an equal chance to access these services would help to improve their health and increase wellbeing, while reducing future criminal offences, in turn reducing the cost to the criminal justice system.

-We will take a mixed methods approach, using both qualitative methods (such as interviews) and quantitative methods (involving numbers and statistics) to give an overall picture of marginalised group access to fCAMHS services.
+We took a mixed methods approach, using both qualitative methods (such as interviews) and quantitative methods (involving numbers and statistics) to give an overall picture of marginalised group access to fCAMHS services.

-We will interview young people or adults with experience of forensic mental health services at Greater Manchester Mental Health Trust (GMMH) to explore their experiences, as well as find out what makes accessing these services easier or more difficult.
+We interviewed young people/adults, parents and staff members with experience of forensic mental health services at Greater Manchester Mental Health Trust (GMMH) to find out what makes accessing these services easier or more difficult.

-We will use large sets of routinely collected data to explore the pathways into care and also to find out who is accessing forensic mental health services currently.
+We used large sets of routinely collected data to explore the pathways into care and also to find out who was accessing forensic mental health services.

-Once all the data is collected, it will be analysed to create a model with an agreed set of themes that will help to identify future service recommendations.
+Once all the data was collected, we analysed it to create a model with an agreed set of themes to help identify future service recommendations.

 More information